 5. PP Woven Fabric Bags

-This type of bag is lightweight, stronger, ensures good aerations, controls soil temperature, and the best of all you can find it at home.
+This type of bag is lightweight and stronger, ensures good aeration, controls soil temperature, and, best of all, you can find it at home.
 But keep in mind you need to water more frequently once you start growing tomatoes in woven fabric bags.

 6. Potting Soil, Compost, Or Fertilizer Bags